 This consists of two or more crowns and also a filler tooth or teeth.
 The filler teeth are attached to one or more crowns.
 The crowns keep the bridge in place.
 This bridge is made out of either porcelain fused to metal or ceramics.

 Cantilever bridges are used when there are teeth on only one side of the missing tooth or teeth (there are no teeth next to the other side of the missing tooth or teeth).

 This type of bridge is commonly used to replace the front teeth.
 They are made of porcelain fused to metal teeth supported by a metal framework.
 Metal wings on each side of the bridge are bonded to your existing teeth.
 This type of bridge is commonly used to replace front teeth.

 Getting a bridge done usually requires two or more visits.
 During the first visit, the two anchoring teeth are prepared by removing a portion of enamel to make room for the crown.
 Next, an impression of your teeth is made, and it will be sent to a dental laboratory where the bridge will be fabricated.
 Your dentist will make a temporary bridge for you to wear to protect your exposed teeth while your bridge is being made.
 At the second visit, your permanent bridge will be carefully checked, adjusted and cemented to achieve a proper fit.
 Occasionally, your dentist may only temporarily cement the bridge, allowing your teeth and tissue time to get used to the new bridge.
 The new bridge will be permanently cemented at a later time.

-To learn more about dental bridges in San Juan Capistrano, California, and schedule a consultation with Dr. Mojgan Niktash, please contact Paradise Dental Practice at 949-481-2121.
+To learn more about dental bridges in San Juan Capistrano, California, and schedule a consultation with Dr. Mojgan Niktash and Dr. Abrak Etemad, please contact Paradise Dental Practice at 949-481-2121.